 So if you’ve been wondering can the FTC impose criminal sanctions?
 The answer would be yes, and anyone can file complaint with FTC.

-Some other unfair business practices examples would include those outlined in the infographic below.
+Some other examples of unfair business practices would include those outlined in the infographic above.

 It isn’t hard to think of how fake reviews can hurt a business so before you ask yourself why are fake reviews bad, remember that fake reviews ruin reputations and can cost companies to lose customer trust and in return, revenue.